 We are everywhere!
 We work within the pediatric inpatient units, operating rooms, blood lab (phlebotomy), pediatric hematology/oncology, pediatric sedation unit, MRI and pediatric emergency department.
 In fact, we have more child life specialists in our pediatric emergency department than any other hospital in New England.
 And we are always on-call for pediatric outpatient clinic needs and at times meet with children of our adult patients who would benefit from a visit from us.

-What is special about the Child Life Specialists at Floating Hospital?
+What is special about the Child Life Specialists at Tufts Children's Hospital?

 As far as Child Life Specialists; we are a really solid team – we communicate well among us – from the moment a patient comes through our hospital emergency department, to being admitted, to going to the OR – our team is working together to provide what’s best for our patients from a social and emotional perspective.
 We are always treating the whole child, no matter the illness, no matter the injury.